r1chardj0n3s/angboard/README.md

     ./run http://10.0.0.1:5000/v2.0

-And then set up the Javascript stuff with (note: I assume you have npm installed):

-    sudo npm install -g grunt-cli bower
-    bower install

-Once that's running, use a separate shell to fire up the grunt server:
+And use a separate shell to fire up the grunt server:

     grunt serve